medienhaus/medienhaus-cms/README.md

 This gives you the ability to use different blueprints for different types.

 ## Blueprint
+Define which of the following UI elements should be visible in the /create route.

 **Image**

 Add a main image to your content.

 **Contributors**

 Gives users the ability to invite contributors who can edit the content.

 **Location**

 Adds a UI to add a location to the content.

 ### Blocks